Chiajna Monastery

-Chiajna Monastery is the name of a ruined church situated on the outskirts of Bucharest, Romania which is the subject of many legends, including the story that it is cursed.
+Chiajna Monastery is a ruined church situated on the outskirts of Bucharest, Romania which is the subject of many legends, including the story that it is cursed.
 The information centre, Giulești Park, is devoted to the upkeep and protection of the building, which is a national heritage site.

 History

 Construction began during the reign of Alexander Ypsilanti (1774–1782) and was completed by Prince Nicholas Mavrogenes (1786–1790) during the Phanariote age also called the Greek origin government of Wallachia.
 It was built in neoclassical style, and was considered very large for that time: 43 meters long and 18 high, with walls 1 and 2 meters thick.
 The structure was completed under the rule of Mavrogenes between April 1786 and September 1790.

 The church was meant to be one of the most important places of worship for Romania, but that never happened.
 The monastery was abandoned during the plague in the reign of Alexander Ypsilanti.

 Other sources say that work on the monastery began in 1792, but was abandoned during the time of plague, when the prince was Mihai Suțu.

 The tower collapsed in the earthquake of 1977.

 The monastery is featured in the video for Ava Inferi's "Majesty".